hhvu0102/unix_basic/practice/README.md

-## Bioinformatics and Computational Biology Programming Workshop 2021
+## Gen349 Week 12 - Programming for Biologists
-# Basic UNIX Totorial - Practice Exercise
+# Basic UNIX Totorial - Practice Exercises (WILL NOT BE GRADED)

 In this section, we will be practicing using UNIX commands to explore some real data (well, the data in the lecture section was real too).